 The majority of paging system wiring in this building will be installed above ceilings without conduit.
 All communications cabling used throughout this project shall comply with the requirements as outlined in the National Electric Code (NEC) article 725.
 All cabling shall bare CMP and/or appropriate markings for the environment in which they are installed.

-Sealing of openings between floors, through rated fire and smoke walls, existing or created by the contractor for cable pass through shall be the responsibility of the contractor.
-Creation of such openings as are necessary for cable passage between locations as shown on the drawings shall be the responsibility of the contractor's work.
-Any openings created by or for this contractor and left unused shall also be sealed as part of this work.
+Seal openings between floors, through rated fire and smoke walls, existing or created by the Contractor for cable pass through.
+Create openings as are necessary for cable passage between locations as shown on the drawings.
+Any openings created and left unused shall also be sealed.

-Cabling routed underground, exterior of the building, through inaccessible ceilings or less than 10’-0” A.F.F. in the workroom shall be contained in conduit.
+Cabling routed underground, exterior of the building, through inaccessible ceilings or less than 10 feet A.F.F. in the workroom shall be contained in conduit.
 Provide flush boxes within finished areas and factory boxes in unfinished areas.
 Provide 3/4" conduit risers with 90 degree bend and bushing for all wall mounted devices.

 EXECUTION